 5. Soak up the best views on Glasgow’s rooftop terraces

 When it comes to hunting down places in the city to soak up the sun with a view, Red Sky Bar is up there.
-Named as top 50 rooftop bars in the world, the bar is a must-visit place for a gin afternoon tea experience and exceptional vistas.
+Named one of the top 50 rooftop bars in the world, the bar is a must-visit place for a gin afternoon tea experience and exceptional vistas.
 Also, as part of Glasgow Girls Club, Glasgow’s only rooftop brunch is hosted here for some brunchin’ and dancin’ with the girls.
-Plus, they have an indoor area and even heaters for those days where the Scottish sun isn’t quite out.
+Plus, they have an indoor area and even heaters for those days when the Scottish sun isn’t quite out.
 Check out our list of the very best rooftop bars in Glasgow and soak up the sun before the dark nights come back.

 6. Discover more of the city during Glasgow Doors Open Days